firefist9/algorithm_lab/CE_III_(47)_Lab2/README.md

 In Merge sort both average and worst case has running time O(n*logn).

 Insertion sort has running time O(n) for best case, however, the average case is O(n^2) which is greater than O(n*logn) (i.e. merge sort).
-So, merge sort seems to be effecient for all kinds of ordered data.
+So, merge sort seems to be effecient in performance than insertion sort.